8 Best Student Loan Refinance Bonus Offers (Up to $1,275)

 Of course, if you refinanced in the past couple years, it's unlikely you'll find a lower rate in the current rate environment unless your credit dramatically improved.

-Even with all the new benefits out there for federal student loan borrowers, if you earn at least $50,000, work in the private sector, and earn more than what you owe, student loan refinancing is probably the smartest decision once interest resumes.
+That said, if your income is at least $50,000, you work in the private sector, and you earn more than what you owe, student loan refinancing is probably the smartest decision.

 What is a student loan refinance bonus?